What is live-cell imaging?

 The benefits of live-cell imaging

-While fixed cells offers useful snap-shots of complex cellular behaviors, live-cell imaging removes the guess-work about events that occur between data points and provides information about dynamic processes that may otherwise be difficult or arduous to acquire.
+While fixed cells offer useful snap-shots of complex cellular behaviors, live-cell imaging removes the guesswork about events that occur between data points and provides information about dynamic processes that may otherwise be difficult or arduous to acquire.

 Challenges of live-cell imaging

 A central challenge in live-cell imaging is keeping cells healthy and alive, and maintaining physiological cell behavior.
 Specimens removed from their native source may exhibit morphological or behavioral changes.
-For example, fibroblasts exhibit distinct modes of migration on 2D surfaces versus 3D environments/in vivo4.
+For example, fibroblasts exhibit distinct modes of migration on 2D surfaces versus 3D environments or in vivo4.